This is the third instalment in the Urban Times ‘Logic Rules’ Series – examining the many logical behaviours we eschew for illogical reasons.

-It’s one of the few places in Cyprus where the smoking ban is actually enforced.
+It’s one of the few places in Cyprus where the smoking ban is enforced

 There are more upsides.
-Starbucks has free wifi with no passord.
+Starbucks has free wifi with no password.
 Just find the network and shazam, you’re in.
 It also has high ceilings and plays soft music.
-No dingy, converted building with a hobbit ceiling to crack your head on, with no pop extravaganzas blaring through the speakers, or, worse yet, traditional tunes that make you think you’re at a wedding in the countryside.
+No dingy, converted building with a hobbit ceiling to crack your head on, no pop extravaganzas blaring through the speakers all the time, or, worse yet, traditional tunes that make you think you’re at a wedding in the countryside.
 Just good, chillout music in a climate-controlled environment.

 But there are drawbacks.
 One of them are the loud kids, dozens of them, coming in all shapes and sizes, ages and decibel levels.
-I am not a troll – I in fact like kids, they make any venue come alive – but when assembled in a cafe like that, where their parents have come to meet friends (with more kids), who haven’t met for a while, and whose inclination is to let their rugrats roam around while they enjoy a little quality adult time, these kids turn into a small army of goblins.
-Screams, cries, yelling, things smashing, toys clunking, items being tossed everywhere, and people glancing around, trying to keep their drinks safe from the staggering little people… it can be very un-chill-out.
+I’m not a troll – I like kids, they make any venue come alive – but when assembled in a cafe like that, where their parents have come to meet friends – with more kids – who haven’t met for a while, and whose inclination is to let their rugrats roam around while they enjoy some quality adult time, these kids turn into a small army of goblins.
+Screams, cries, yelling, things smashing, toys clunking, items tossed everywhere, and people glancing around, trying to keep their drinks safe from the staggering little people… it can be very un-chill-out.

 So I choose my time carefully and make sure I go there before the armies of mischief arrive.

-Then of course there’s the marketeers.
-A cadre of online travel agents, whose main mission is to recruit more sellers (who recruit more sellers in turn etc).
-They have made the place their professional hangout, occupying the electrical-socket area in order to power their laptops and make their pitches to prospective recruits, whom they bring over in droves.
-They are not loud – they are in fact very respectful – but they seem to have driven away the students that used to hang out there.
+Then, of course, there’s the marketeers.
+A cadre of online travel agents whose main mission is to recruit more salespeople, who recruit more salespeople in turn etc. They’ve turned the place into their professional hangout, hogging the electrical-socket area in order to power their laptops and make their pitches to prospective recruits, whom they bring over in droves.
+They’re not loud – they’re in fact very respectful – but they seem to have driven away the students that used to hang out there.